w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 In Polkadot OpenGov, the proposer suggests the enactment period, but there is also a minimum set for each origin track.
 For example, `root` origin approvals require an extended period because of the importance of the changes they bring to the network.

+Approved referenda are enforced on-chain automatically.
+Once the enactment period elapses, the runtime executes the proposal's preimage directly, rather than treating the outcome as an advisory signal that a third party must choose to implement.

 ### Cancelling, Killing & Blacklisting